mayteio/use-pusher/README.md

 }
 ```

-Though normally you'd want to add some sort of authentication here.

 > _I don't want a server though_

 I hear ya.
-If you're feeling audacious, you can use [client events](https://pusher.com/docs/channels/using_channels/events#triggering-client-events) to push directly from the client, though this isn't recommended because security (thus no hook):
+If you're feeling audacious, you can use [client events](https://pusher.com/docs/channels/using_channels/events#triggering-client-events) to push directly from the client, though this isn't recommended (thus no hook):

 ```tsx
 import { useChannel } from "use-pusher";